Skip to content

 Frequently asked questions

-For a 2,000 square foot roof, repair costs in Waco typically range from $4,703 on the low end to $6,794 on the high end, with most repairs falling around $5,749.
-Costs depend on the extent of damage, roof age, material type, and whether structural damage requires additional work.
-Architectural asphalt shingles, the dominant roofing material in Waco, are generally less expensive to repair than premium materials.
+For a 2,000 square foot roof, typical repair costs in Waco range from $4,703 to $6,794.
+Costs depend on the extent of damage, roof pitch, material type, and whether structural repairs are needed.
+Architectural asphalt shingles, the dominant roofing material in Waco, fall in the middle of the repair cost spectrum.

-What is my wind and hail deductible in Texas, and how is it calculated?
+How much is my wind and hail deductible in Waco?

-Do I need a permit for roof repairs in Waco?
+Do I need a permit to repair my roof in Waco?

 Wind/hail deductible notice